-Dr. Rescigno is currently the Assistant Vice President for Academic Affairs and an Associate Professor at Wilmington University in New Castle, Delaware.
+Dr. Rescigno is currently the Assistant Vice President of Partnerships and Community Affairs and an Associate Professor at Wilmington University in New Castle, Delaware.
 He leads and supervises the operation of the Colleges of Business, Education and Social and Behavioral Science both academically and financially.
 He joined Wilmington University in 2011 as an Assistant Professor in Doctoral Studies for the College of Education.
 He was then promoted to Director of the Doctor of Business Administration Program in 2013.
 In 2016 he was promoted to Dean of the college of Business.
 He has a taught a wide variety of courses in both programs and serves as both dissertation chair and committee member for a number of students.

 Dr. Rescigno started his career as a Spanish teacher and coach at Xaverian High School in Brooklyn, New York.
 Dr. Rescigno then accepted a position as an assistant principal and then principal at Milford High School in Milford, Delaware where he severed from 1985-1995.
 During his tenure as principal Milford High was cited for having the highest graduation rate in the state and was the second highest achieving high school in Delaware.